loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 Running the Alfresco Server
 ===========================

-Navigate to the '~/alfresco' folder and run 'alf_start_jb.sh'
+Navigate to the '~/alfresco' folder
-- two minimized windows will be started for MySQL and OpenOffice
+- Run 'jboss/bin/run.sh' to start JBoss
-- a console window will open for JBoss
+- Open a new command window
-- when the console has the message 'Started in nnnnn ms', JBoss is running
+- If you wish to use OpenOffice document transformations, run 'start_oo.sh'
-- you can now try Alfresco by visiting:
+- You can now try Alfresco by visiting:

 http://localhost:8080/portal and navigating to 'web-client' from the Page Menu and then maximizing the portlet (top-right-most icon).